 Richard the Lionheart, however, was neither a fool nor a bigot.
 He recognized that after he went home (as he must) only the barons and knights of Outremer could defend the territories he had conquered in the course of the Third Crusade.
 He also reluctantly recognized that Guy de Lusignan would never be accepted as King by the barons and knights of the Kingdom he had led to disastrous defeat at Hattin.
 So in April 1192, Richard withdrew his support for Lusignan and recognized Isabella and her husband as the rightful rulers of Jerusalem.

 By doing so, he opened the doors to cooperation with Balian d’Ibelin.
 Soon thereafter, Richard employed Ibelin as a negotiator with Saladin and in August Balian cut a deal with Saladin that provided for a three year truce (neither side wanted peace for both were unsatisfied with the status quo), which provided for free access to Jerusalem for unarmed Christian pilgrims.
 Like the surrender of Jerusalem five years earlier, this was not a triumph -- but it was far better than what might have otherwise been expected under the circumstances.
 Notably Balian's truce left Ibelin and Ramla in Muslim hands, something that he must have negotiated with a heavy heart.
-However, he was compensated with the barony of Caymont near Acre and/or Arsuf.
-(Sources differ.)
+However, he was compensated with the barony of Caymont near Acre.

-Richard the Lionhearted returned to Europe and Isabella was crowned Queen of the much reduced by nevertheless viable Kingdom of Jerusalem.
+Richard the Lionhearted returned to Europe and Isabella was crowned Queen of the much-reduced yet nevertheless viable Kingdom of Jerusalem.
 The man crowned as her consort was not, however, Conrad de Montferrat, who had fallen victim to an assassin only shortly before her coronation.
 Instead, her consort was her third husband, Henry of Champagne, a French noblemen, who had come out to the Holy Land in the Third Crusade.
 (Henry of Champagne was a grandson of Eleanor of Aquitaine and Louis VII of France, which made him a first cousin of both Philip II of France and Richard of England.)